-A large part of that charge is to mitigate fraud, waste and abuse in Medicare, Medicaid and other government-funded health care programs.
+A large part of OIG exclusion list monitoring is to mitigate fraud, waste and abuse in Medicare, Medicaid and other government-funded health care programs.
 The enactment of the Health Insurance Portability and Accountability Act (HIPPA) in 1996 and the Balanced Budget Act (BBA) of 1997 served to expand the OIG’s authority to sanction and exclude.

 Exclusion by the OIG from one program means exclusion from all HHS programs (pursuant to sections 1128 and 1156 of the Act).
 There are more than 100 HHS programs and 11 agencies that include Centers for Medicare & Medicaid Services (CMS), Centers for Disease Control and Prevention (CDC), National Institutes of Health (NIH), and the Food and Drug Administration (FDA).